TroteaTeodor/Integration-Project/README.md

-# Tetris in Java 🎮
+# Brikks in Java 🎮

-Welcome to Tetris in Java, a modern recreation of the classic Tetris game with a unique ASCII-based graphical interface.
+Welcome to Brikks in Java, a modern recreation of the classic Brikks game with a unique ASCII-based graphical interface.
 This project showcases core Java programming concepts while delivering a nostalgic gaming experience.

 # 🚀 Features